Dleibe1/Project-Builder/CODE_ROADMAP.md

 # Code Roadmap

+This roadmap has some links that highlight multiple lines of code.
+This feature may not work if viewing this file in your code editor.
+Be sure to view this file on github.com where this feature will work properly.

 ## General design pattern (Model View Controller):

 Project Builder is a React.js/ Express.js/ PostgreSQL monolith application.
 The PostgreSQL database is connected to Knex.js query builder.
 Objection.js is an ORM, built on top of Knex.js, used to build relational queries in Javascript and Model-level schema validations for database insertions.